Why are table manners so important?

 Set a family goal to complete your list of table manners learning by a certain date.
 I set a goal to complete our table manners learning within two months.
 Let your family know how you’ll celebrate finishing the list, so you can all look forward to it.
 We celebrated with dinner out at our favorite “splurge-worthy” restaurant.

 Get more help by joining my email list!
 I’ll send you The Busy Moms Guide to Raising Confident, Considerate, and Mannerly Kids right away.
-It’s my five best tips to help you teach your children good manners at home in a fun and stress-free way.
+You’ll get my five best tips to help you teach your children good manners at home in a fun and stress-free way.
 Plus I’ll share simple lessons to use at home along with a few surpises.
 Just enter your email below: